- Chapter 1 – First Three Days

 Making The “Scarecrow’s Song”

 Go to the Trading Post in West Clock Town.
 Inside, you can speak with the Scarecrow here named Pierre.
 He simply loves music, so why not play him some?
 Whip out your Ocarina while standing near him and he’ll get excited, asking you to play a song.
 This is your chance to make up your very own song!
 Make sure it’s something you can remember!
-We’ll be using this mysterious song a couple times throughout the game.
+You’ll be using this mysterious song a couple of times throughout the game.

 Hole In Termina Field

 Now that you have the Zora’s Mask, there’s a Piece of Heart that you can get quickly in west Termina Field.
 There’s a boulder near the wall you have to jump over with Epona.
 Break the boulder using Bombs, the Blast Mask, or a Fire Punch with the Goron Mask.
 Drop down into the cavern and whip out your Hero’s Bow.
 Shoot the three beehives (one will drop a Piece of Heart into the water) and defeat any Giant Bees that appear.
 Put on the Zora Mask and jump into the water, pressing R to knock down the Bio Deku Babas that try to attack you.
 Sink down and grab the Piece of Heart.

 Scarecrow’s Song On Snowhead